Karan4789/javascript_projects/README.md

-# Basic Begineer Level Javascript Projects
+# Basic Beginner Level Javascript Projects

 Here are the projects that will be useful if you're starting with Javascript